sirnewton01/ghfs/README.md

 The filesystem uses no authentication with GitHub by default.
 The rate limit is much lower in this mode.
 You can generate a Personal Access Token in your Settings > Develper Settings screen.
 With a token you can provide it in the command-line with the ```-apitoken``` flag.

+If you plan to make modifications to projects (change descriptions, star/unstar projects) you will need to add project permissions to your API token.
+Otherwise, changes will be silently ignored by the GitHub REST API.

 ## Useful tricks
 You can navigate to any user or organization  you want, not just the ones you follow.
 Open the /repos